Haletski/HeadlessCms/README.md

 Steps:
   1. Downloand or clone headless cms https://github.com/Haletski/HeadlessCms.git
-  2. Navigate to HeadlessCms/Articles.WebAPI/ folder open any cmd terminal and run "docker compose up".
-It might take up to 10 minutes to dowload and build application and sql images.
+  2. Navigate to HeadlessCms/Articles.WebAPI folder open any comand line terminal and run "docker compose up".
+It might take up to 10 minutes to download and build application and sql images.
-  3. When you see such logs in the terminal than you will be able to use application
+  3. When you see such logs in the terminal than you will be able to open and use application.

   ![image](https://user-images.githubusercontent.com/30402551/135578148-4aca3432-57ad-48f0-8878-0471c9c9af4f.png)

-  4. Web application should be available under localhost:8000.
+  4. Web application should be available at localhost:8000.

   ![image](https://user-images.githubusercontent.com/30402551/135578243-5bdf03ec-152f-45aa-965b-24ca2b65e6d0.png)

-  5. POST,PUT and DELETE operations are secured with API key.
-Click authorize button and paste following API key "b53cae95-ac71-44c9-bbf1-9311427f4c10" if you want to test these endpoints.
+  5. POST,PUT and DELETE operations are secured with API key as per requirement.
+Click "Authorize" button and paste following API key "b53cae95-ac71-44c9-bbf1-9311427f4c10".
   6. All operations, validation rules, status codes and etc are fully documented in swagger document.
   > Attention!!!.
 First call of any endpoint might take a bit longer time ~ 10 seconds, because entity framework should create database and migrate schema.

 # How to run integration tests